lmaccherone/Lumenize/README.md

 `sudo npm install -g Lumenize`

-Or if you want the latest from source, download/clone from GitHub and run:
+If you want the latest from source, download/clone from GitHub and run:

 `cake install`

+## Contributing to Lumenize ##

 If you want to add functionality to Lumenize and submit a pull request, add tests for your upgrades and make sure all test pass with: